pulumi/docs/content/docs/tutorials/cloudfx/_index.md

 <img src="/images/docs/quickstart/cloudfx-purple.png" align="right">

-The Cloud framework for Pulumi lets you program infrastructure and application logic, side by side, using simple, high-level, cloud-agnostic building blocks.
+The Cloud Framework for Pulumi lets you program infrastructure and application logic, side by side, using simple, high-level, cloud-agnostic building blocks.

-The Cloud framework must be configured with credentials to deploy and update resources in the target cloud platform.
+The Cloud Framework must be configured with credentials to deploy and update resources in the target cloud adoption platform.

-See the [full API documentation]({{< relref "/docs/reference/pkg/nodejs/pulumi/cloud" >}}) for complete details of the available Cloud framework APIs.
+See the [full API documentation]({{< relref "/docs/reference/pkg/nodejs/pulumi/cloud" >}}) for complete details of the available Cloud Framework [APIs](https://www.pulumi.com/docs/reference/pkg/).

 For AWS-specific use cases, see also the [awsx]({{< relref "/docs/reference/pkg/nodejs/pulumi/awsx" >}}) library which provides higher-level libraries for working with many AWS services.

 ## Getting Started

-The easiest way to start with the Cloud Framework is to follow one of the tutorials:
+The easiest way to start with the Cloud Framework is to follow one of the tutorials for adoption:

 * [A simple serverless REST API]({{< relref "rest-api" >}}): Deploy cloud-agnostic managed REST API
 * [A simple containerized app]({{< relref "service" >}}): Deploy cloud-agnostic containerized services
 * [Serverless + Containers + Infrastructure]({{< relref "thumbnailer" >}}): Deploy a complete cloud-agnostic application using a combination of buckets, serverless functions and containers.

-In addition to the tutorials, several interesting examples are available complete with instructions:
+In addition to the tutorials, several interesting examples are available complete with instructions for adoption:

 * [HTTP API](https://github.com/pulumi/examples/tree/master/cloud-js-api)
 * [Containers](https://github.com/pulumi/examples/tree/master/cloud-js-containers)